- How do I contact the PEOT office?

 12. When are my OCT fees due?

 OCT fees are due January 1st of each year.
 The fees must be paid by April 15th each year or your certificate to teach will be suspended and it will cost you extra money to be reinstated.
+If you are in an LTO, the board will deduct your fees automatically.
+If you are doing daily work, you must ensure you pay your fees by April 15th.

 14. What do I do if contacted by the Children’s Aid Society or the Police?